 - Date of Issuing/ Signing

-- Signature of Authorising Person (optional, unless certification is required)
+- Signature of Authorising Person (optional, unless certification requires)

 How to create a Commercial Invoice: